 There is no silver bullet when it comes to road safety.
 We must look at the issue holistically if we are to reduce road trauma.

-This inquiry has been called to address Tasmania’s road safety record, particularly our failure to meet National Road Safety Strategy (NRSS) targets.
+This inquiry was called to address Tasmania’s road safety record, particularly our failure to meet National Road Safety Strategy (NRSS) targets.
 The NRSS 2011-2020 was aimed at reducing both the annual number of road crash fatalities and serious road crash injuries by at least 30% over the 10-year period.
 We failed to reach both these targets.

 In 2011, 24 people lost their lives on our roads, while 272 were seriously injured.
 In 2022, 51 people died and 268 were seriously injured.
 On average, between 2013 and 2022, 35 people died and 271 were seriously injured on our roads each year.

-In fact, as of December, Tasmania had the worst road safety record of any state, with 6.6 deaths per 100,000 people.
-This is far higher than the best-performing state, Victoria, which has 3.17 deaths per 100,000.
-If we could match them, we could save 19 lives a year.
+Tasmania has the worst road safety record of any state, with 6.47 deaths per 100,000 people at June 30, 2023.
+This is far higher than the best-performing state, New South Wales, which has 3.85 deaths per 100,000.
+If we could match them, we could save 15 lives a year.

 How can we fix it?